Fair Division in a Variable Setting: Introduction

 \section{Introduction}

 \emph{Fair Division} studies the fundamental problem of dividing a set of indivisible resources among a set of interested parties (often dubbed as \emph{agents}) in a \emph{fair} manner.
-The need of fairness is inherent in the design of many social institutions and hence naturally occurring in many real-life scenarios like inheritance settlement, allocating radio and satellite spectrum, and air traffic management, to name a few \cite{budish2012multi,etkin2007spectrum,moulin2004fair,vossen2002fair,pratt1990fair}.
-While the first mentions of fair division date back to the Bible and Greek mythology, its first formal study is credited to three Polish mathematicians Steinhaus, Banach, and Knaster in 1948 \cite{steinhaus1948problem}.
+The need for fairness is inherent in the design of many social institutions and occurs naturally in many real-life scenarios such as inheritance settlements, radio and satellite spectrum allocations, and air traffic management, to name a few \cite{budish2012multi,etkin2007spectrum,moulin2004fair,vossen2002fair,pratt1990fair}.
+While the first mentions of fair division date back to the Bible and Greek mythology, its first formal study is credited to Steinhaus, Banach, and Knaster in 1948 \cite{steinhaus1948problem}.
 Since then, the theory of fair division has enjoyed flourishing research from mathematicians, social scientists, economists, and computer scientists alike.
 The last group has brought a new flavor of questions related to different models of computing \emph{fair} allocations.
 We refer to \cite{survey2022,brams1996fair,brandt2016handbook,robertson1998cake} for excellent expositions and surveys of fair division.